 How Victoria Cameron Came to Stonebriar Church

-Cameron states that her involvement with Stonebriar Community Church began independently of any of the individuals referenced in this reporting.
-She was invited to attend services by her estranged husband as part of an effort to repair their marriage.
+Cameron states that her involvement with Stonebriar Church began when she was invited to attend services by her estranged former husband as part of an effort to repair their marriage.

 Her presence at the church during this period places her within the same environment in which the following interaction was reported to have occurred.